asmitbm/contributors-guide/pages/Commit-guidelines.md

 ```
 docs: fix typo in getting started docker-compose example

+What's being changed:

-This PR corrects a typo in developers/weaviate/current/getting-started/installation.md, where the docker-compose.yml example lacks a '.
-The docker-compose.yml file previously did not work, but it now does.
+This PR corrects a typo in developers/weaviate/current/getting-started/
+installation.md, where the docker-compose.yml example lacks a '.
+The
+docker-compose.yml file previously did not work, but it now does.

+Type of change:

+[x] Documentation updates (non-breaking change which updates documents)

+How Has This Been Tested?

+This has been tested locally by building and running the site
 ```